Fowley's Falls

 AdmissionFree

-For directions, see the Google Maps link here.
-The official trail map can be downloaded from Coillte here.
-Additional information is available on the Leitrim Tourism page here.
+Further reading – Trail map (PDF) from Coillte here.
+Additional information on the Leitrim Tourism page here.